 NEW ENGLAND YACHT CHARTER GUIDE

-FROM THE HISTORY AND HOSPITALITY ASHORE TO THE BEAUTY AND HERITAGE OF ITS COASTLINE, NEW ENGLAND IS LIKE A GIANT DOT-TO-DOT MAP OF CULTURAL HIGHLIGHTS AND GORGEOUS SCENERY
+DISCOVER A COASTLINE ABOUND WITH HISTORY AND BEAUTY WITH A NEW ENGLAND YACHT CHARTER.
+THE COASTLINE IS LIKE A GIANT DOT-TO-DOT MAP OF CULTURAL HIGHLIGHTS ANDN STUNNING SCENERY

-Explore the origins of American boating onboard a New England luxury yacht charter.
+Explore the origins of American boating onboard a New England yacht charter.
 Fondly considered to be the home of yachting in North America, New England’s rugged coastline is endowed with nautical playgrounds and towns steeped in maritime history.
-Mingle with the yachting crowd in Newport, soak up the laid-back East Coast ambiance on the stylish holiday islands of Martha’s Vineyard and Nantucket, and cruise to the 17th-century college town of Boston.
-For longer charters, the natural beauty of Maine should not be missed.
+Mingle with the yachting crowd in Newport and soak up the laid-back East Coast ambiance on the stylish holiday islands of Martha’s Vineyard and Nantucket.
+Alternatively, for longer charters cruise to the 17th-century college town of Boston and discover the natural beauty of Maine.

 Newport has long been the gateway to New England, especially for yachtsmen.
 Longtime home of the America’s Cup, the quintessential New England seaside town is a bastion of sailing.
 Experience the wealth and power of those who made Newport a center of grand society with a visit to one of the Newport Mansions.
 Spend the afternoon strolling along Cliff Walk before joining the yachting crowd in the bars and the restaurants that line the yachting capital’s lively waterfront.